 But my take-away from the article is that while interest expense is actually less today than it was in 1995, it’s not a lasting situation as the level of debt has actually tripled during that time.
 And because interest rates have dropped so significantly during that time, the government has been able to borrow more and more without paying more.
 At least without paying more today.

 The problem arises when interest rates move back up again.

 “The Congressional Budget Office reported in July that federal debt held by the public has surged to 75% of GDP from 39.3% in 2008.
 In its new long-term forecast, CBO projects debt rising to 86% of GDP in 2026 and to a whopping 110% in 2036, exceeding the historical peak of 106% after World War II.”

 Fed Funds Rate vs Treasury Rate

 Previously, I discussed how much debt the United States currently has outstanding.
 Just including the amount owed by the federal government, it’s over $19 trillion.
 And while that’s a large number, by itself, the number is meaningless.
-Instead, I prefer asking what does it mean when to have this much debt owed?
+Instead, I prefer asking what does it mean to owe this much debt?